 It’s worth reiterating: Closing costs on home equity loans and HELOCs are expensive.
 Prepare to blow $3,000 to $10,000 or more.

 In any context, your jaw would drop at losing that kind of money.
 Yet homeowners brush these costs off for two reasons: they get rolled into the loan, and they appear smaller relative to the high numbers of home values and mortgage loans.

 Yes, personal loans usually come with higher interest rates than second mortgages.
-But they also come with dramatically lower fees because the lender doesn’t have to run a title history, order an appraisal, or hold a formal settlement.
+But they also come with dramatically lower fees because the lender doesn’t have to run a title history, order an appraisal, record a lien, or hold a formal settlement.

 Compare the total closing costs and life-of-loan interest before committing to a second mortgage over a personal loan.
 You may be surprised to find personal loans are cheaper despite the nominally higher interest rate.

 Pro tip: If you’re looking for a personal loan, start your search at Credible.com.
 You will receive rates from multiple lenders in just two minutes.